ODEP - Office of Disability Employment Policy

 - Effective Emergency Preparedness Planning: Addressing the Needs of Employees with Disabilities Fact sheet that provides overview of how to effectively take into account the needs and perspectives of people with disabilities in workplace emergency preparedness plans.

-- Employers' Guide to Including Employees with Disabilities in Emergency Evacuation Plans
+- The Job Accommodation Network's Employers' Guide to Including Employees with Disabilities in Emergency Evacuation Plans